Afraz33/movie-webapp/README.md

 ## Prerequisites

 Before running the application, ensure you have Docker Desktop installed on your machine.
 You can download and install Docker Desktop from [here](https://www.docker.com/products/docker-desktop).
+After downloading, please make sure to start it on your local machine before proceeding further.

 ## Installation